United States Electoral College: Meetings

-A staff member of the President of the Senate collects the certificates of vote as they arrive and prepares them for the joint session of the Congress.
+A staff member of the president of the Senate collects the certificates of vote as they arrive and prepares them for the joint session of the Congress.
 The certificates are arranged—unopened—in alphabetical order and placed in two special mahogany boxes.
 Alabama through Missouri (including the District of Columbia) are placed in one box and Montana through Wyoming are placed in the other box.

-Before 1950, the Secretary of State's office oversaw the certifications, but since then the Office of Federal Register in the Archivist's office reviews them to make sure the documents sent to the archive and Congress match and that all formalities have been followed, sometimes requiring states to correct the documents.
+Before 1950, the Secretary of State's office oversaw the certifications.
+Since then, the Office of Federal Register in the Archivist's office reviews them to make sure the documents sent to the archive and Congress match, and that all formalities have been followed, sometimes requiring states to correct the documents.

 Faithless electors

 An elector votes for each office, but at least one of these votes (president or vice president) must be cast for a person who is not a resident of the same state as that elector.
 A "faithless elector" is one who does not cast an electoral vote for the candidate of the party for whom that elector pledged to vote.
 Faithless electors are comparatively rare because electors are generally chosen among those who are already personally committed to a party and party's candidate.

 Thirty-three states plus the District of Columbia have laws against faithless electors, which were first enforced after the 2016 election, where ten electors voted or attempted to vote contrary to their pledges.
 Faithless electors have never changed the outcome of a U.S. election for president.
-Altogether, 23,529 electors have taken part in the Electoral College as of the 2016 election; only 165 electors have cast votes for someone other than their party's nominee.
+Altogether, 23,529 electors have taken part in the Electoral College as of the 2016 election.
+Only 165 electors have cast votes for someone other than their party's nominee.
 Of that group, 71 did so because the nominee had died – 63 Democratic Party electors in 1872, when presidential nominee Horace Greeley died; and eight Republican Party electors in 1912, when vice presidential nominee James S. Sherman died.

 While faithless electors have never changed the outcome of any presidential election, there are two occasions where the vice presidential election has been influenced by faithless electors: